Hard Rubbish Collections

-The City of Marion has a hard rubbish program available to all Marion residents.
+The City of Marion has a hard waste collection service for all Marion residents.
 Each household can have a maximum of two collections per financial year.

 The maximum amount of material collected each time is one cubic metre.
 See below for more information.

 Don't want to wait for a hard rubbish collection?

-If you don't want to wait for a Hard Rubbish Collection, try our new Tip Ticket.
+If you don't want to wait for a hard rubbish collection, try using a Tip Ticket.

-A Tip Ticket replaces one of your annual hard rubbish collections and entitles residents to take one cubic metres worth of materials to a selected transfer station for FREE at a time that suits you.
+A Tip Ticket replaces one of your annual hard rubbish collections and entitles you to take one cubic metres worth of materials to a selected transfer station for FREE at a time that suits you.

 Council will collect a maximum of one cubic metre - about a 6 x 4 trailer filled to the level of normal height sides.